Many retailers mistakenly believe their customers are fully aware of all their luxury offerings.

 If you are a sporting goods store, you could tour the various areas of your store.
 If you are a window fashion store, you could give a tour by product, from the lowest to the highest priced.

-Oh yes, a store tour doesn’t have to add much time, but it does cement trust, and with that, you can build larger sales and more loyal customers.
+Oh yes, a store tour doesn’t take up much time, but it cements trust, leading to larger sales and more loyal customers.

 Getting a store tour takes focus, scripting, and practice.
-Easily learn how in SalesRX.com, my online retail sales training program.
+Quickly learn how in SalesRX.com, my online retail sales training program.